 His operatic repertoire also includes Sid (Albert Herring), Papageno (Die Zauberflöte), The Gamekeeper (The Cunning Little Vixen), The Father (Hansel and Gretel), Antonio (Le nozze di Figaro), and multiple roles in Purcell's King Arthur.
 Alongside these roles, he has also performed scenes from Eugene Onegin, Don Giovanni, A Streetcar Named Desire, Così fan tutte, L'elisir d'amore, Pagliacci, L'incoronazione di Poppea, and Il barbiere di Siviglia.
-His repertoire also extends to oratorio repertoire such as Bach’s St. Matthew Passion, Cantata 4 Christ lag in todes banden and 82 Ich habe genug, Handel’s Messiah, Puccini’s Messa di Gloria, Rossini’s Petite Messe Solennelle, Bruckner’s Te Deum, Mozart’s Coronation Mass and Schubert’s Mass in G.
+His repertoire also extends to the solos in oratorio repertoire such as Mendelssohn’s St. Paul, Jenkins’ The Armed Man, Bach’s St. Matthew Passion, Cantata 4 Christ lag in todes banden and 82 Ich habe genug, Handel’s Messiah, Puccini’s Messa di Gloria, Rossini’s Petite Messe Solennelle, Bruckner’s Te Deum, Mozart’s Coronation Mass and Schubert’s Mass in G.

 Alongisde his solo performances, he also joined Opera Australia in seasons of La bohème on the Harbour, Aida and Shostakovich’s The Nose.
 Samuel performed with Cantillation and Pinchgut Opera in their acclaimed production of Handel’s Athalia at the City Recital Hall.

-Samuel has worked with many of Queensland’s premiere organisations including Queensland Symphony Orchestra, Queensland Conservatorium, Opera Queensland, Expressions Dance Company, Brisbane Baroque Festival, 4MBS Festival of Classics, Bach Society of Queensland, The Queensland Choir, Noosa Chorale, Southern Cross Soloists and Bangalow Music Festival.
+Samuel has worked with many organisations, including Queensland Symphony Orchestra, Queensland Conservatorium, Opera Queensland, Expressions Dance Company, Brisbane Baroque Festival, 4MBS Festival of Classics, Bach Society of Queensland, The Queensland Choir, Noosa Chorale, Southern Cross Soloists, Newcastle University Choir, Brunswick Heads VOYCE Festival, and Bangalow Music Festival.